JavaScript is required

 If you are not satisfied with the outcome of your complaint

-The Legal Services Board and Commissioner is able to receive complaints about Victorian lawyers.
+The Victorian Legal Services Board and Commissioner can also receive and consider complaints about the professional conduct of all Victorian lawyers.

-If you are not happy with the way Victoria Legal Aid handled your complaint, you may contact the Victorian Ombudsman.
+If you are dissatisfied about any decision Victoria Legal Aid has made about you, you may contact the Victorian Ombudsman on 1800 806 314.

 Make a complaint about your lawyer